dcronauer1/musicdownloadbot/README.md

     recommended to use opus, but alac & .m4a should also work default cover size can be "250”, “500”, “1200”.
 Anything else will default to max size, which is often much larger than 1200, so is not recommended.
-        *test if it can be other values
+        *test if it can be other values when replacing thumbnail, if an album is provided OR there is one in the metadata, it will fallback to that if nothing is found for just the title

 # commands:
 ## download: